ADHD 7 min read

 For people with ADHD, cognitive offloading isn't just a nice productivity trick.
 It's a functional necessity.
 When your working memory scratchpad is unreliable, the solution isn't to train yourself to hold more, it's to stop relying on it for storage entirely.

-The brain dump is the ADHD-friendly version of this.
+The thought capture is the ADHD-friendly version of this.
 Instead of carefully categorizing each task as it occurs to you, you get everything out of your head in one messy, unfiltered stream, tasks, ideas, worries, half-formed plans, the name of that thing you keep meaning to Google.
 All of it, out.

 The relief is immediate and measurable.
 But then you're left with a pile of unorganized thoughts, which brings us back to the original problem.
 Unless something handles the organizing for you.